Skip to site content

 Office of Quality Staff

-Lisa Majewski, RN, PhD, Associate Director of Quality Assurance and Patient Safety, is an enrolled member of the Cowlitz Indian Tribe and joined the OQ in 2018.
-Dr. Majewski began her IHS career in early 2016 as a nursing supervisor at Warm Springs Health and Wellness Center, an IHS ambulatory health care facility.
-Prior to joining IHS, Dr. Majewski has over 30 years of nursing experience, includes emergency and critical care nursing, nursing leadership and nursing faculty.
+Lisa Majewski, RN, PhD, Director of the Office of Quality, is an enrolled member of the Cowlitz Indian Tribe and joined the OQ in 2018.
+Dr. Majewski began her IHS career in early 2016 as a nursing supervisor at Warm Springs Health and Wellness Center, an IHS ambulatory healthcare facility.
+Before joining IHS, Dr. Majewski had over 30 years of nursing experience, including emergency and critical care nursing, nursing leadership, and nursing faculty.

-As Associate Director of Quality Assurance and Patient Safety, Dr. Majewski embraces her values through being able to provide program leadership to the Divisions of Quality Assurance and Patient Safety and Clinical Risk Management to support and collaborate with IHS facilities to ensure safe, culturally appropriate and high quality care is being provided throughout IHS to support the mission of IHS.
+As Director of the Office of Quality, Dr. Majewski embraces her values by being able to provide program leadership to the Divisions of Quality Assurance and Patient Safety and Clinical Risk Management, the Division of Innovation and Improvement, the Division of Quality Assurance Risk Management and the Division of Compliance to support and collaborate with IHS facilities to ensure safe, culturally appropriate and high-quality care is being provided throughout IHS to support the mission of IHS.

-Philippe Champagne, MD, MPH, Physician Senior Advisor is a board-certified physician in internal medicine and pediatrics focused on primary care.
+Philippe Champagne, MD, MPH, Physician Senior Advisor, is a board-certified physician in internal medicine and pediatrics focused on primary care.
 He began his career with the IHS as the Medical Director and then Clinical Director at the Chemawa Indian Health Center in 2015 until 2022 when he joined the Office of Quality.
 Dr. Champagne received his MD from the USC Keck School of Medicine in 2010.
-He completed his residency and his MPH at UCLA in 2014 and 2017 respectively.
+He completed his residency and his MPH at UCLA in 2014 and 2017 respectively. efforts.

 Kent Jeanotte, Staff Assistant, IHS Office of Quality, is an enrolled member of the Turtle Mountain Chippewa Tribe.
 Jeanotte was an Office Automation Clerk for the IPC Program, then the IPC Staff Assistant.
 Jeanotte served in Human Resources for two years prior to joining IPC.
 He believes that the Office of Quality is one the most important programs within IHS because “we need to improve the health care of all Native Americans around the country.”